 What lessons learned do you consider most important?

 The Dearborn Truck Plant green roof proved that a thin mat system, weighing only eight to nine pounds per square foot fully saturated, is practical and effective for a large-scale installation.
 We learned that a mat system with a thin layer of growing medium can be maintained without a great deal of routine attention.
 We demonstrated that a landscaped alternative for stormwater management including a pre-vegetated mat green roof can be successful and cost-effective.

 The Ford Rouge Tour includes a walk out onto an 80-foot-high observation deck that overlooks the green roof.
 Do you still go out there?

-Publisher's Note: See the Ford Motor Company's River Rouge Plant profile in The Greenroof & Greenwall Projects Database.
-Learn about Xero Flor America in The Greenroof & Greenwall Directory.
+Publisher’s Note: See the Ford Motor Company’s River Rouge Plant Project Profile in the Greenroofs.com Projects Database.
+Learn about Xero Flor America in the Greenroofs.com Directory.

 David Aquilina, Strategic Storyteller (www.linkedin.com/in/davidaquilina), is a corporate communications consultant and freelance writer.
 Xero Flor America is one of his clients.
 David makes his home up on the edge of the northern prairie in Minneapolis, Minnesota.